 You can use the Add Tables/Views/Queries dialog box to add resources to use in a query or a business view.
 This topic describes the options in the dialog box.

 Designer displays the Add Tables/Views/Queries dialog box when you do one of the following:

-- In the Query Editor dialog box, select Add Tables on the toolbar or select Menu > Query > Add Tables/Views/Queries.
+- In the Query Editor dialog box, select Add Tables on the toolbar or navigate to Menu > Query > Add Tables/Views/Queries.

 - In the Catalog Manager, right-click the Business Views node and select New Business View from the shortcut menu.
 Then provide a name in the displayed dialog box and select OK.

-The box list all the tables, views, synonyms, queries, imported SQLs, stored procedures, and user-defined data sources in the current catalog data source that you can select to add to the query or business view.
+This box list all the tables, views, synonyms, queries, imported SQLs, stored procedures, and user-defined data sources in the current catalog data source, which you can select to add to the query or business view.

 When two resources (for example, a table and a view) use the same name, you cannot add them at the same time, and when a table is already contained in a query, you cannot add the table and the query at the same time.